girder/slicer_package_manager/docs/user_guide.rst

 User Guide
 ==========

-The **Slicer Extension Manager** is a Girder plugin to easily manage packages or extensions from an Application.
+The **Slicer Package Manager** is a Girder plugin to easily manage packages or extensions from an Application.
 It is used by the Slicer community to share Slicer extensions by allowing to Upload and Download them.
-Build onto the open source data management platform: **Girder**, the **Slicer Extension Manager** use some of the concepts_ developed in Girder and embedded new ones as Application, Release or Extension.
+Build onto the open source data management platform: **Girder**, the **Slicer Package Manager** use some of the concepts_ developed in Girder and embedded new ones as Application, Release or Extension.

 This plugin is designed to be robust, fast, extensible and easy to use.